LalithShiyam/QIMP-tools/PANDA/Readme.md

 - check_loader_patches: Shows the low dose and high dose patches fed to the Gan during the training

+- generator.py / discriminator.py / DCGAN.py: the architecture of the GAN.

 - main.py: Runs the training and the prediction on the training and validation dataset.

 - logger.py: Generates sample images and histograms to monitor the training.

 - predict.py: It launches the inference on training and validation data in the main.py

-- generator.py / discriminator.py / DCGAN.py: the architecture of the GAN.
+- predict_single_image.py: It launches the inference on a single input image chosen by the user.